 Israel has militarily occupied the Palestinian West Bank, Gaza, East Jerusalem and the Syrian Golan Heights since 1967.
 In that time it has committed numerous serious crimes against the Palestinian people, including the ongoing building of illegal settlements which is a “flagrant violation of the Fourth Geneva Convention” according to UN Security Council Resolution 465.
-Since 2006, Israel has imposed an illegal and inhuman siege on the Gaza strip, where 1.8 million Palestinians live.
+Since 2006, Israel has imposed an illegal and inhuman siege on the Gaza strip, where two million Palestinians live.

 The callousness of the Israeli state is such that Dov Weissglas, a senior advisor to the Israeli prime minister in 2006 joked about the siege: “It’s like an appointment with a dietician.
 The Palestinians will get a lot thinner, but won’t die.”
 To this end, according to the Guardian, “the Israeli military made precise calculations of Gaza’s daily calorie needs” so it could keep people hungry but not malnourished.

 Human Rights Watch is not the only human rights organisation to state that Israel is committing the crime of Apartheid.
 B’Tselem, the Israeli human rights group, describes the situation as bearing “clear similarities to the apartheid regime that existed in South Africa”.
 Two former United Nations Special Rapporteurs for Human Rights in Palestine, John Dugard and Richard Falk agree, referencing the Israeli occupation’s “forms of colonialism and of apartheid, which are contrary to international law” and its “apartheid features” respectively.
 In 2012, the UN Committee on the Elimination of Racial Discrimination described Israel’s violations of the right to equality in unprecedented terms.
 Noting “segregation between Jewish and non-Jewish communities” and a lack of “equal access to land and property” inside Israel’s pre-67 borders, CERD found a regime of “de facto segregation” in the West Bank severe enough to prompt a reminder of the “prohibition” of “apartheid”.